| |

 "Yes".

-- Where it says "Restore From What Location", Type in
+“Restore From What Location” Type in the drive letter of

 How to Check and identify the drive letters on your